vedtopkar/personalsite/content/research.md

 ## Current Research

 I currently work in the Das Lab studying the structure of viral and eukaryotic RNA molecules.
+After developing biochemical methods for characterizing RNA structures *in vitro* and *in cellulo*, I briefly worked on methods to characterize and improve the stability of mRNA vaccines during the COVID-19 pandemic.

+My thesis focuses on understanding sub-cellular localization of mRNA in oligodendrocytes -- the cells responsible for myelination during brain development.

 ## Past Research